jkachmar/servant-persistent-realworld/README.md

     stack build
     stack exec realworld

-The rest of this README will try to explain in-depth what is happening during the steps above.
+The rest of this README will try to explain what is happening during above in a little more depth.

 #### Get the Project